deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 > We've intentionally skipped User creation since there are many ways to authenticate a user in the vSphere.
 >
 > This all-encompassing Role should be enough for all Deckhouse components.
-> If you require a more granular Role, please, contact Flant support.
+> If you need a more granular Role, please contact your Deckhouse support.

 You have to create a role with a following list of permissions and attach it to one or more Datacenter.